 Looking for alternative things to do in Tokyo?
 How about staying in a hotel with Godzilla sleeping next to you…!
 What a hilarious sight.

 Most people in Tokyo know the Godzilla Hotel, aka Hotel Gracery Shinjuku, as yep, it has a gigantic Godzilla on top of it!
 It’s a smart hotel in the heart of the action, and serves up a great breakfast too.
 The main attraction though is definitely Godzilla, with his hourly light show in the evenings!

 Eat The Best Gyozas In Tokyo

 When friends and travel blogs and foodies all recommend one place, you know it’s going to be good.
+I just HAD to add this to my Tokyo itinerary!
 We queued for around ten minutes at Harajuku Gyoza-ro, and once we’d been around the bar, we ordered ‘one of each’.

 This was the most basic menu we came across in our whole time in Japan.
 They make two types of gyozas – original and with garlic and chives.
 Then you can choose whether to have your gyozas steamed or fried.

 My favourites were the fried gyozas with garlic and chives, and at just 290 Yen for 6 (around £2 each), it’d be rude not to have several portions!
 These are a definite contender for the best gyozas in Tokyo.
 I’d book a flight back just to eat them again!

 If you’re looking for something to do in Tokyo at night, head to Golden Gai.
 With Shinjuku being so modern, all dressed in neon, it feels unlikely to stumble upon a maze of bars like Golden Gai.